multani/gcp-changelog/content/cloud-data-fusion/index.md

 The Cloud Data Fusion version 6.10.1.5 patch revision is generally available ([GA](https://cloud.google.com/products#product-launch-stages)).
 6.10.1.5 includes reliability fixes.

 ---
+## 2025-07-20

+### Changed

+The SAP ODP plugin version 0.12 is available in Cloud Data Fusion version 6.10 and later.
+This release includes the following changes:

+* Support for old SAP ODP RFCs is removed to align with SAP Note 3255746.
+* Messages have been updated when attempting to extract data from unsupported hierarchy data sources.

+We recommend upgrading all your pipelines to the latest SAP ODP plugin version, as earlier versions are no longer compliant with SAP Guidelines.

+**Note:** This release is backward compatible.

+---
 ## 2025-07-16

 ### Changed